ADFS as Application Source in ACCESS (Service Now)

 - Now head back into the ADFS settings by selecting ADFS in the Application Source page.

-- Navigate to Configuration on the left hand side and change Username Format to Unspecified
+- Navigate to Configuration on the left hand side and Select MANUAL.
+Scroll down and change Username Format to Unspecified

 - Enter the following value under Username Value